-Ministry of Tourism will encourage the States and the Destinations to maintain the integrity and attractiveness of tourist destinations, including towns and rural areas, by influencing development and maintenance in general.
-It will further aim at controlling intrusive new development, such as unsightly buildings, activities that will damage landscapes, such as mineral extraction or destruction of forests.
-It will take initiatives for maintaining the fabric and facades of properties, especially historic buildings, maintaining traditional rural landscapes and features, avoiding the proliferation of advertisements and signing and maintaining the quality of public open spaces.
+The Ministry of Tourism will encourage the States and the Destinations to maintain the integrity and attractiveness of tourist destinations, including towns and rural areas, by influencing development and maintenance in general.
+It will further aim at controlling intrusive new development, such as unsightly buildings, and activities that will damage landscapes, such as mineral extraction or destruction of forests.
+It will take initiatives for maintaining the fabric and facades of properties, especially historic buildings, maintain traditional rural landscapes and features, avoid the proliferation of advertisements and signing and maintain the quality of public open spaces.